dpcamargo/fullcycle-uow/README.md

 # UNIT OF WORK

+Begins transactions on different repositories.

-Create methods to:
+Create methods for:
 - Register
-- Unregister
+- UnRegister
 - GetRepository
 - Do